gi1mic/gmc320/README.md

 The device is attached to the HA machine via a USB port, where it will appear as a USB serial device.
 The code then queries the monitor on a regular period and publishes the returned data to the specified MQTT broker.

-Note: While this works, I still have a few things to figure out like the correct format for automatic MQTT device discovery and how a single sensor can report multiple values before there will be a second release.
-Currently this is just a place holder to hold a backup of my code while I work on it!
+Note: While this works, I still have a few things to figure out like the correct format for automatic MQTT device discovery and how a single sensor can report multiple values.
+So basically this is just a place holder for my code while I work on it!

 ## Building / Installation